Rofecoxib: Pharmacokinetics

 The therapeutic recommended dosages were 12.5, 25, and 50 mg with an approximate bioavailability of 93%.
 Rofecoxib crossed the placenta and blood–brain barrier, and took 1–3 hours to reach peak plasma concentration with an effective half-life (based on steady-state levels) around 17 hours.
 The metabolic products are cis-dihydro and trans-dihydro derivatives of rofecoxib which are primarily excreted through urine.

 Efficacy

 Rofecoxib was approved by the FDA to treat osteoarthritis, rheumatoid arthritis, juvenile rheumatoid arthritis, acute pain conditions, migraine, and dysmenorrhea.
 When it was marketed, it gained widespread acceptance among physicians treating patients with arthritis and other conditions causing chronic or acute pain.

 Premenstrual acne

-A 2003 placebo-controlled, small, short-term study in India of 80 women with premenstrual acne vulgaris, were given rofecoxib or placebo for two cycles of 10 days suggest that "rofecoxib is effective in the management of premenstrual acne.
+A 2003 placebo-controlled, small, short-term study in India of 80 women with premenstrual acne vulgaris, who were given rofecoxib or placebo for two cycles of 10 days, suggests that "rofecoxib is effective in the management of premenstrual acne.